 A couple days after Katrina hit, we had a pretty big Monsoon here.
 (Actually, it didn’t seem overly large to me, but it made national news, and in the wake of Katrina it had to be big news to make national news…maybe everyone was just going a little crazy over weather stories…who knows?)
 Anyway, when our little monsoon hit, we happened to be driving home from violin lessons.
 At first it was just a little windy, and then the sky quickly became overcast and the wind picked up strength.
 Then the rain started to pelt down.
 I really hate being caught on the road when a monsoon hits…apparently the girls didn’t like it too well either.
 My oldest was noticing that some of the cars were having a hard time driving straight, including us.
 She also noticed that it was really hard to see with all of the dust and the rain.
 She kept saying “Oh no…we’re gonna get died…we’re gonna get died.”
 I assured her that we weren’t going to die, but that even though it was a little scary, we would make it home just fine.
 I had her say a prayer while we were driving.
 The scariest part for both of my girls was once we got home and we had to run into the house.
 Just that few feet that we ran screaming from the carport to the front door drenched us all pretty good!

-I took the opportunity to talk to Bria a little more about the hurricane.
+I took the opportunity to talk to my oldest daughter (5 years old) a little more about the hurricane.
 I felt like the monsoon was a good thing to relate Katrina to for her.
 Since she was so frightened by our weather, I explained to her more fully than I had done before about the damage that the hurricane had done in New Orleans and in Mississippi.
 She listened intently, then watched the news with me again.

 She has since diligently tried to remember the hurricane victims in her prayers…she says “bless the “hunicane” people that they can get new houses.”
 I am proud of her.